Cancer Therapeutics

 The Cancer Therapeutics Research Program

 The Cancer Therapeutics (CT) Research Program’s overall goal is to translate UNMCCC science to clinical and community interventions that improve cancer prevention, treatment and survival in our catchment area, the state of New Mexico, and the nation.
-CT will accomplish this through continued innovation in drug discovery, the development and clinical translation of novel cancer vaccines, and the targeted delivery of therapeutic agents to optimize treatment efficacy.
-Formalized inter-programmatic collaborations with UNMCCC research programs and Clinical Working Groups (CWGs) will advance these discoveries to interventional trials.
+CT will accomplish this through continued innovation in drug discovery, the development and clinical translation of novel Immune-based cancer treatments, and the targeted delivery of therapeutic agents to optimize treatment efficacy.
+Formalized collaborations with the other UNMCCC research programs and Clinical Working Groups (CWGs) will advance these discoveries to interventional trials.

 The Specific Aims of the CT Program are:

-- Aim 1: To employ innovative high-throughput screening and informatics platforms to conceive, design, discover, and validate novel and repurposed anti-cancer agents;
+• Aim 1: To employ innovative high-throughput screening and informatics platforms to design, discover, and validate novel and repurposed anti-cancer agents.

-- Aim 2: To optimize the efficacy of cancer therapeutics through targeted drug delivery, innovative vaccine platforms and preclinical models; and
+• Aim 2: TTo optimize the efficacy of cancer therapeutics through targeted drug delivery, innovative Immune-based cancer treatments platforms and preclinical models.

 To facilitate the translation of discoveries from UNMCCC investigators to IITs, the TSI was launched in 2020.
 The goals of TSI are to: 1) promote collaborations between basic/translational scientists and clinical investigators; 2) support the recruitment, career development, and retention of clinician-scientist faculty; 3) develop innovative early phase IITs based on UNMCCC science; and 4) streamline sample collection and distribution for mechanistic and correlative studies linked with clinical trials at UNMCCC.